DiogoMarques2003/pdm24_grupo5/README.md

 - The system generates detailed reports on donations, stock usage, and the overall social impact of the store.
 - Administrators can access performance metrics to improve decision-making and planning.

-### 7. **Notifications**
-- Automated notifications for donation approvals, reminders for scheduled deliveries, and alerts for low stock levels.

 ---

 ## 🎯 **Project Objectives**